ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 3. User clicks deisred place on provided map
 4. System creates and displays waypoint on map and connects it to previous point.
 Repeat steps 3 & 4 until User ceases creation of waypoints
 5. User tells the system to begin navigation
-6. System determines closest path from known sidewalk junctions & transmits to Pi--nav starts
+6. System determines closest path from known sidewalk junctions & transmits to vehicle - nav starts

 ## Alternate Flows
 1. User indicates a waypoint to remove